jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 as many intelligent and hard-working rickshaw drivers that make their living taxiing others around.

-Sled, Dog: This simple and traditional vehicle is similar to a common chariot that has had the wheels replaced with two very long waxen boards or slats.
+**Sled, Dog**: This simple and traditional vehicle is similar to a common chariot that has had the wheels replaced with two very long waxen boards or slats.
 Drawn by large teams of canines or smaller hoofed animals (deer, antelope and so on), they are simply dragged over grass, sand and soil.
 Not good for rocky or uneven terrain, sleds are best